hmaowo/JS101/Lesson 4/CollectionBasics.md

 ***<u>Slice() is a shallow copy instead of a deep copy.</u>***

 -  A deep copy means that all of the values of the new variable are copied and **disconnected from the original** variable.
-A shallow copy means that certain (sub-)values (array in array, or object in array, etc) are **still connected** to the original variable.
+A shallow copy means that certain (sub-)values (array in array, or object in array, etc) are **still connected** to their original variables.
 - **Deep copy** doesn't reflect changes made to the new/**copied** object in the original object. **Shallow Copy** stores the **copy** of the original object **and** points the references to the objects.

 This becomes important when the copied array contains objects and other arrays as elements.
 How would you verify that in the node console?